Introduction to Database Development

 The quality of data in your database largely determines the usefulness and effectiveness of applications that

 rely on itâ€”the success or failure of an organization or a business venture could depend on it.
 Ensuring data

 integrity is a critical step in maintaining high-quality data.

 You should enforce data integrity at all levels of an application from first entry or collection through

 storage.
 SQL Server provides a range of features to simplify the job, one of which are constraints, discussed in

 - Enforcing Data Integrity

-- Implementing Domain Integrity
+- Implementing Referential Integrity with foreign keys

-Introduction to Indexing
+Introduction to Indexes

 - Core Indexing Concepts